-Vimentin inhibitor and antiangiogenic agent: Withaferin A (ab120644)
+Recommended vimentin inhibitor and antiangiogenic agent: Withaferin A (ab120644)

 These astrocytic markers emerge as neuroepithelial cells become radial glia.

 Recommended downregulator of GFAP expression: Methylprednisolone (ab142007)

 Upregulation of adhesion and extracellular matrix proteins accompanies the transformation of NE cells into radial glia.

-Nestin An intermediate filament protein in NE cells and radial glia, whose expression persists until astrocyte development.
+Nestin is an intermediate filament protein in NE cells and radial glia, whose expression persists until astrocyte development.

 Image (left): Chicken embryonic (E7) brain tissue sections stained with anti-SOX2 (ab97959).